alpacamybags118/chatgpt-discord-bot/README.md

 # OpenAI Discord Bot

-This bot integrates with OpenAI's API to provide features such as question completion and image generation
+This bot integrates with OpenAI's API to provide ChatGPT integration in Discord!

 ## Developing